Ayushlion/introduce-yourself-app/README.md

-# It's Money
+# Introduce Yourself App

-It's Money is a simple fun application that predicts your salary after your placements based on your interest among Competitive Programming, and Development.
+Introduce Yourself is an application to tell a little about youself.
 Ask to get an issue assigned.

 # How to contribute to this project